TCOM Investors Have Opportunity to Lead Trip.com Group Limited Securities Fraud Lawsuit First Filed by the Rosen Law Firm

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of Trip.com Group Limited (NASDAQ: TCOM) between April 30, 2024 and January 13, 2026, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than May 11, 2026 in the securities class action first filed by the Firm.
+NEW YORK, March 21, 2026 /PRNewswire/ -- Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Trip.com Group Limited (NASDAQ: TCOM) between April 30, 2024 and January 13, 2026, both dates inclusive (the "Class Period"), of the important May 11, 2026 lead plaintiff deadline in the securities class action first filed by the Firm.

 So what: If you purchased Trip,com securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.